 To be more effective is one of the loudest cries from the Listening Process: in the parish council – lay people sharing in responsibility – involving more parishioners in Christ’s mission – reaching out to people in need, the young, and young families.
 There will be no fruit on this vine without real growth and commitment in collaborative ministry.
 Thank God there is a real hunger for it in HeartStone; the gifts and talents are there among our parishioners, and those new followers who will come – even if sometimes they are as yet hidden!

-Already we have employed a full time priest, part-time parish administrator, housekeeper, full time club manager, and occasional paid gardener.
+Already we have employed a full time priest, full time Pastoral Associate, part-time parish administrator, housekeeper, full time club manager, and occasional paid gardener.

-Volunteers form most of the ministry undertaken so far, and among them some gifted leaders who can co-ordinate and encourage the teams well: ministries in church and liturgy as well as in other aspects of faith.
+Volunteers form most of the ministry undertaken so far, and among them some gifted leaders co-ordinate and encourage the teams: ministries in church and liturgy as well as in other aspects of faith.

 Formation, learning and support to sustain growth and unity will be developed in practical, simple ways for our parishioners giving service, and any new volunteers whom God is calling to join in afresh, maybe with new initiatives to deliver the Parish Vision goals.